sagivo/dead-simple-crypt/README.md

-#Simple Crypt
+#Dead Simple Crypt

-simple. fast. light
+dead simple. fast. light

   - No need for heavy libraries.
   - Simple to use.